 The Holographic Principle – Our Etheric Blueprint and the Nature of Memory

-All of what we call “universal principles†operate as a coherent creative process that creates on multiple scales and planes simultaneously to form what we perceive as a unified reality.
-One principle lays the foundation for another principle to spontaneously arise out of it as a natural growth process.
+All of what we call universal principles operate as a coherent creative process that creates on multiple scales and planes simultaneously to form what we perceive as a unified reality.
+One principle lays the foundation necessary for another principle to spontaneously arise out of it as a natural growth process.
 A hologram is formed by taking a single beam of concentrated light and splitting it in two, and using mirrors to reflect one beam through an image where it makes an energetic impression of the image, while the other beam remains a pure light source and is reflected back into the impression of the image, forming an interference pattern out of which a three dimensional form arises.
-A hologram as a etheric (light essence) form is birthed through what’s called the “Vesica Piscis†or Dyad (womb of the universe) in Sacred Geometry, which is what’s called an interference pattern in quantum physics.
+A hologram is a etheric 3-dimensional form that’s birthed through what’s called the Vesica Piscis or Dyad (womb of the universe) in Sacred Geometry, which is what’s called an interference pattern in quantum physics.
+In Esoteric Sciences this is referred to as the images imprinted in the astral light of the Akashic Records which function as a memory-pattern that’s archetypal in nature.

 What we think of as a holographic image or reality is naturally formed in our imagination through our minds ability to take an archetypal idea as a generalized pattern and shape astral light as energetic essence into the form of the idea by how we interpret it.
-Just as an artist takes a generalized idea and creates a new interpretation that changes how it appears through the process of self-expression, we’re always taking universal ideas and using them in new ways by adapting them to our personal model and everyday life, utilizing them as the means for creating our self and our life.
+Just as an artist takes a generalized idea and creates a new interpretation that changes how it appears through the process of self-expression, we’re always taking universal ideas and using them in new ways by adapting them to our personal model and everyday life, utilizing them as the means for creating our self and our life experiences.

-Once an idea is formed into an internal representation as a form of working concept necessary to understand it, and it’s developed further by defining it with sensory detail, it becomes a form of transparent template (perceptual lens) we “look through†in order to perceive that same idea outside of us as an inherent part of our reality.
-We experience it both as an inner thought form and an outer reality of the same nature, and as a result, it becomes a form of “memoryâ€.
+Once an idea is formed into an internal representation as a form of working concept necessary to understand it, and it’s developed further by defining it with sensory detail, it becomes a form of transparent template (perceptual lens) we look through in order to perceive that same idea outside of us as an inherent part of our reality.
+We experience it both as an inner thought form and an outer reality of the same nature, and as a result, it becomes a form of memory.
 A memory acts as a kind of metaphorical idea and thematic pattern that becomes an essential part of our energetic makeup that serves to form our perceptual lens.
+All of our memories are created by the conscious aspect of our mind and become metaphorical patterns for creating more and more of the same type of experiences.

 Memories aren’t factual or objective in nature as a literal account of something, as many believe, but are formed in the same manner described above.
-Memories are formed by how we “interpret†an actual event to give it meaning that shapes the story we tell ourselves about it as our means of “experiencing itâ€, which we then form into a memory of it.
-We “reorganize†the elements of the event itself through our interpretation of it that turns it into a personal creation as a form of theme.
-Once formed, we continue to use memories as the means of creating our experiences by continuing to replay them over and over in our mind’s eye and using them as the means for interpreting current ideas to mean the same thing as past ideas.
-In this way our life takes on a general theme as our life story where we create all of our experiences out of the same handful of memories.
+Memories are formed by how we interpret an actual event to give it meaning that shapes the story we tell ourselves about it as our means of experiencing it, which we then form into a memory of it.
+We reorganize the elements of the event itself through our interpretation of it that turns it into a personal creation as a form of life theme.
+Once formed, we continue to use memories as the means of creating our experiences by continuing to replay them over and over in our minds eye and using them as the means for interpreting current ideas and events to mean the same thing as past ideas and events of a similar nature.
+Our memories form the basis for our beliefs and shape our attitude and expectations.
+Key memories, which are ones that had a significant emotional impact, form the basis for what becomes our life story based on the meaning we gave them.
+In this way our life takes on a general theme that forms our all of our experiences out of a selected handful of memories.

 Related Article: